Schlossparktheater-Altrossthal/Website/README.md

 (Documentation-only changes can skip these checks but should mention it in the PR description.)

+Offline support vendors Workbox locally.
+The script `pnpm run workbox:copy-lib` downloads the matching `workbox-sw.js` bundle into `public/workbox/` and runs automatically before `pnpm dev` and `pnpm build`.
+Re-run it manually whenever the Workbox packages are updated to refresh the local copy that gets deployed.

 ### Dev-only screenshot sessions

 For local screenshot automation the endpoint